Is PPC Right For My Business?

 Do you already have a strong SEO & content strategy or want to bolster it

 Now, just because PPC can deliver and develop traffic quicker than SEO does not mean it should be neglected.
 The most effective PPC campaigns will always have a strong SEO and content strategy behind them.

 A site that is well-optimised to your keywords and ranks well organically will pay less per click, have a higher clickthrough rate and have a higher conversion rate.
 In return for this, your SEO strategy will benefit from the increased website traffic and data it gets from paid visits.

 PPC and SEO, when properly managed, create the perfect ecosystem for one another to succeed.

-You have a clear target market in mind or you want to find and prioritise it
+Do you have a clear target market in mind or do you want to find and prioritise it

 PPC can be a really great way to gather visits from specific demographics and audiences.
 It may be that your site already gets many organic visits, but different user profiles can have dramatically different conversion rates.

 PPC enables you to identify and target campaigns exclusively towards users who match a valuable demographic or are already browsing products similar to yours.
 This means you can dedicate a budget specifically towards acquiring users who are most likely to convert.